rbuchberger/jekyll_picture_tag/readme.md

 Default: original

 #### fallback_width, fallback_format

 Properties of the fallback image, format and width.

 Default: 800px and original.

 #### widths

 For use when you want a size-based srcset (example: `srcset="img.jpg 800w, img2.jpg 1600w"`).
 Array of image widths to generate, in pixels.

 Default: [400, 600, 800, 1000]

 #### media_widths

 If you are using art direction, there is no sense in generating desktop-size files for your mobile image.
 You can specify sets of widths to associate with given media queries.

 #### sizes

 Conditional sizes; these will be used to construct the `sizes=` HTML attribute telling the browser how wide your image will be when a given media query is true.

+The same sizes attribute is used for every source tag in a given picture tag.
+This causes some redundant markup, specifying sizes for situations when an image will never be rendered, but the simplicity of configuration is worth the few extra bytes it costs.

 #### size

 Unconditional image width to give the browser (by way of the html sizes attribute), to be supplied either alone or after all conditional sizes.

 #### base-width

 For use when you want a multiplier based srcset (example: `srcset="img.jpg 1x, img2.jpg 2x"`).
 This base-width sets how wide the 1x image should be.

 #### pixel_ratios

 Array of images to construct, given in multiples of the base width.

 #### attributes